lucasczz/DAADS/README.md

 ```shell
 run_exps.sh
 ```
+The evaluation results are stored within the `./evaluation` folder.

 ## Reproducing the results step by step
 All Expereiments are located in `./tools`.
 To run all experiments navigate to the `tools` folder.